The “broke college student” trope is so common because a lot of people have no clue how to make money in college.

 How to pay off student loans quickly

-But that doesn’t mean there aren’t times when you could make bigger one-off payments toward them.
-Think year-end bonuses, birthday money, tax refunds or any other cash windfalls you have throughout the year.
+However, even if you can’t do it often, making any one-off payments toward your student loans will help.
+Think year-end bonuses, birthday money, tax refunds, or any other cash windfalls you have throughout the year.

 Refinance your loans

 If you’ve got good credit and a steady income, you may be qualified to refinance your student loans.

 Refinancing means you take out a new loan and use that money to pay off your old loan.
 Usually, this is so you can create a new term length and/or lower interest rate.

 For example, you could refinance your 10-year student loan to a term of seven years.
 This would likely mean a higher monthly payment, but you’ll be three years closer to never having to make a loan payment again.

 Whenever you’re considering financing, look for the best opportunities to lower your interest rate.
 This is key in helping you pay less in the long run.